enabling-languages/tai-languages/README.md

 Tai languages
 =============

-The Tai langauges project is implementing Unicode based solutions for the Tai langauges and scripts of Assam.
+The Tai languages project is implementing Unicode based solutions for the Tai languages and scripts of Assam.

-The langauges ad scripts supported include:
+The languages and scripts supported include:

 * Khamti Shan
 * Tai Ahom